cyclejs-community/cycle-idb/README.md

 ### Update data

-The cycle-idb driver receives a stream that accepts three database operations: `put`, `update` and `delete`.
+The cycle-idb driver receives a stream that accepts a few database operations: `add`, `put`, `update`, `delete` and `clear`.
 Factories for these operations can be imported from the `cycle-idb` package.

 - `add`: adds an object to the store.
 If an object with the same primary key already exists, the operation will fail and send an error.
 - `put`: adds an object to the store, replacing it if an object with the same primary key already exists.